 Greeley, CO 80631

-Platte Valley Youth Services Center (PVYSC) is a 119-bed co-ed secure, multipurpose facility operated by the CDHS Division of Youth Services (DYS).
+Platte Valley Youth Services Center (PVYSC) is a 119-bed co-ed secure, multipurpose youth center operated by the CDHS Division of Youth Services (DYS).
 PVYSC provides detention and secure custody treatment services.
-The facility is located in the Northeast Region of the state and services clients from five Colorado judicial districts: the 8th, 13th, 17th, 19th and 20th Judicial Districts.
+The youth center is located in the Northeast Region of the state and services clients from five Colorado judicial districts: the 8th, 13th, 17th, 19th and 20th Judicial Districts.
 The above Judicial Districts encompass 12 counties: Larimer, Jackson, Boulder, Weld, Adams, Morgan, Logan, Sedgwick, Phillips, Washington, Yuma, and Kit Carson.

 The local school district, Weld County District 6, provides education for detained youth.
 The education for committed youth is provided by licensed teachers through the DYS State Education team.
 Youth can generate the credits necessary to receive a diploma, or receive a GED while at PVYSC.
 Some post secondary offerings through AIMS Community College are available if they can be subsidized.